ControlAltEliters/CtrlAltElite/README.md

 # CtrlAltElite
 Senior Capstone project for the UNT Comptuer Science department

-Authors: Anne Sabatini, Carissa Barrett, Derek Rogers, Ryan Gerard, Sarah Richards
+Authors: AnneMarie Sabatini, Carissa Barrett, Derek Rogers, Ryan Gerard, Sarah Richards

 The project is currently in the brainstorming phase.
 Below is a list of possible projects to work on: